 So what if you’re a big spender and also own a business through which you make a lot of purchases?

-Well, you might want to consider looking into an ultra-premium travel rewards business card.
+Well, you might want to consider looking into a premium travel rewards business card.
 Luckily, our favorite card in this category is an Amex card.

 Winner: The Business Platinum Card® from American Express